Hungry Healthy Happy

 We have cooked ours on high for 4 hours, however you can cook it on low for 8 hours.
 As mentioned before, this is a pretty forgiving recipe though.
 So if you are cooking it on high, then 6 hours will be fine too and if cooking it on low then it will still be delicious after 10 hours.

-How to thicken a slow cooker chicken casserole before serving?
+How to thicken this before serving?

 The thing with slow cooking, is that the liquid doesn't evaporate the same way it would if you are cooking it on the hob.
 So, you want to make sure that you don't add too much liquid in the first place as the ingredients release lots of liquid too.
 But, if you find that it is still too watery once it has finished cooking, then there are a couple of things you can do to help thicken it up.